 Those who want to know how dangerous is fentanyl typically look for answers online.
 You can find accurate information in reports from agencies such as the National Institutes on Drug Abuse (NIDA).
 A NIDA report states that nearly 50 percent of opioid overdose deaths in 2016 involved fentanyl.
 That’s how dangerous fentanyl is.
 The statistics suggest there’s an urgent need for those with an addiction to the drug to detox.
-Afterward, they can receive treatment at a Partial Hospitalization Program in Portland, OR, or another city of their choice.
+Afterward, they can receive fentanyl addiction treatment at a partial hospitalization program in Portland, OR, or another city of their choice.

-IMF is extremely potent and dangerous because underground labs often make it by mixing it with other illegal drugs.
-Drugs such as heroin and/or cocaine may be mixed into fentanyl and pressed into counterfeit pills.
-Many users are unaware that the drug is laced and can cause an accidental overdose, even from a small dose.
+Drugs like heroin and/or cocaine may be mixed with fentanyl and pressed into counterfeit pills.
+Many users are unaware that a drug bought on the street is laced with fentanyl.
+This can cause an accidental overdose and death, even from a small dose.

 How Dangerous is Fentanyl When Used with Other Substances?